-In this equation, (1+r)n is the compounding factor which calculates the principal amount along with interest and interest on interest.
-It is called “Future Value Interest Factor”
+In this equation, (1+r)n is the compounding factor that calculates the principal amount along with interest and interest on interest.
+It is called the “Future Value Interest Factor.”

-The formula is helpful to calculate amount invested for longer maturity periods say 10-20 years very quickly and easily.
+The formula is helpful to calculate the amount invested for longer maturity periods, say 10-20 years, very quickly and easily.

 Multiple Compounding Periods

-Compounding period refers to the no. of years/months for which the interest is made due.
-These can be monthly, quarterly, half yearly and annually etc. For example, if the interest is charged on a monthly basis, then annual interest rate ‘r’ shall be divided by 12 and no. of years ‘n’ shall be multiplied by 12.
-So, when a frequency of compounding is more, the effective interest amount is also more.
+The compounding period refers to the no. of years/months for which the interest is made due.
+These can be monthly, quarterly, half-yearly and annually, etc. For example, if the interest is charged on a monthly basis, then the annual interest rate ‘r’ shall be divided by 12, and no. of years’ n’ shall be multiplied by 12.
+So, when the frequency of compounding is more, the effective interest amount is also more.

 Rule of 72 Trick

-There is a general question in an investor’s mind that How many years will it take to double my money?
-‘Rule of 72’ is a user-friendly mathematical rule used to quickly estimate the ‘rate of interest’ required to double your money given the ‘number of years’ of investment and vice versa.
+There are a general question in an investor’s mind How many years will it take to double my money?
+‘Rule of 72‘ is a user-friendly mathematical rule used to quickly estimate the ‘rate of interest’ required to double your money given the ‘number of years of investment and vice versa.
 It is specifically called the rule of 72 because the number 72 is used in its formula.